JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-11-10-legclf_judgement_medium_de.md

 ## Description

-This is a heavy version of German Legal Judgement Text Classifier written in German legal writing style "Urteilsstil" (judgement style), which will retrieve if a text is either conclusion, definition, other or subsumption .
+This is a `md` version of German Legal Judgement Text Classifier written in German legal writing style "Urteilsstil" (judgement style), which will retrieve if a text is either conclusion, definition, other or subsumption .

 ## Predicted Entities